kenziejgs/kickstarter-analysis/README.md

 ![PIVOT TABLE](https://github.com/kenziejgs/kickstarter-analysis/blob/43286c6a71ceda73ea5a80050c1ce9a6a90b39e3/Screen%20Shot%202022-06-15%20at%205.50.45%20PM.png)

 From this point, I was able to filter the data by "Parent Category" or "Years" to better aid the client.
-I filtered the data set by "Parent Category" to display only theater Kickstarter campaigns and created the following chart:
+I filtered the data set by "Parent Category" to display only theater Kickstarter campaigns and created a line chart to depict the outcomes based upon which month of the year the Kickstarter campaign was launched.
+This chart can be seen below.

 ![Theater Outcomes by Launch Date](https://github.com/kenziejgs/kickstarter-analysis/blob/918e3ad43963d5c2430b14ff6bbfcdf5259459f2/Resources/Theater_Outcomes_vs_Launch.png)

+###### Challenges
+One challenge with this particular analysis was the creation of the Pivot Table as shown.
+The rows category started out with three separate options for measuring the "Date Created Conversion" data and it required the analyst to remove the extra options of "years" and "quarters."
+This left us with the "Dates Created Conversion" variable being measured by month, which is the most likely to be helpful for the client.

+Another challenge that had to be addressed was the concatenation